-The current basic salary package of the post of Chief Executive/Head of Paid Service is £173,417 per annum, is a single, spot salary.
-The Chief Executive also acts as Returning Officer for all Council elections for which an additional allowance is payable in relation to the overall supervision and ultimate responsibility for the conduct of Council elections.
+The current basic salary package of the post of Chief Executive and Director of Resources/Head of Paid Service is £211,023 per annum, a single, spot salary (SCP 90).

+The Chief Executive also acts as Returning Officer for all council elections for which an additional allowance is payable in relation to the overall supervision and ultimate responsibility for the conduct of Council elections.

 The fee payable is calculated in accordance with a formula approved by Full Council, currently 15% of the total fees payable to Deputy Returning Officers employed by district councils (which are based on a set amount for each councillor to be elected, currently £71.25).
-In a contested election, the Council presently has 84 elected members.
+In a contested election, the council presently has 84 elected members.
 Elections take place on a 4 year cycle although by-elections may take place at other times.

-Corporate Directors
+Executive Directors

-The current basic salary package for posts designated as Corporate Director fall within a range of five incremental points between £121,274 (ED 91) rising to a maximum of £131,798 (ED 95).
+The current basic salary package for posts designated as Executive Director fall within a range of five incremental points between £126,173 (SCP 85) rising to a maximum of £137,123 (SCP 89).